The Complete History behind Twickenham Stadium

 Twickenham Stadium, 2 October 1999

-2004 – The stadium was redeveloped to create the world-class facility we know today.
-With a capacity of 82,000, the redevelopment introduced a four-star Marriott Hotel, a performing arts complex and a health and leisure club.
+2004 – Fast forward sixteen years and the stadium is redeveloped to create the world-class facility we know and love today.
+Expanding its capacity to 82,000, the redevelopment introduced a four-star Marriott Hotel, a performing arts complex, and a health and leisure club.

 The South Stand being demolished, 10 July 2005